-This is a remarkable time for our field- euthanasia of adoptable, homeless pets is down to its lowest point in history and continues to drop each year, there are thousands of animal welfare organizations working together to save animals and keep families together, adoption by the public is at an all-time high, and proven programs to humanely manage community cats are on the rise.
-However, even as we celebrate this success, there are shelters that have struggled to reach these milestones due to a lack of funding, availability of afforadable veterinary medicine and systemic poverty in underserved communities.
-These shelters need the help and support of their peers that have been more fortunate.
-Thankfully, the hearts of many groups around the country are big enough to embrace them and create better equity between communities with more sustainable resources and those that are struggling.
+This is a remarkable time for our field-shelter euthanasia is down to its lowest point in history, there are thousands of different organizations working together to save animals, adoption by the public is at an all-time high and our shared goal of seeing the end of the euthanasia of healthy, adoptable animals is tantalizingly close.
+However, even as we celebrate this success, there are pockets of the country that have not come as far in terms of reducing pet overpopulation, and for whom the dream of minimal euthanasia still seems unreachable.
+Those shelters need the help and support of their peers who have been more fortunate.
+Thankfully, the hearts of many groups around the country are big enough to embrace them and share the secrets of their success to help ensure everyone crosses the finish line together.